-The maximum exposure to credit risk amounted to RM10.3 million (2012: RM8.7 million) representing the outstanding banking facilities of the subsidiary companies as at the end of the reporting period.
+The maximum exposure to credit risk amounted to RM9.9 million (2013: RM10.3 million) representing the outstanding banking facilities of the subsidiary companies as at the end of the reporting period.

-The financial guarantees have not been recognised since the fair value on initial recognition was not material as the financial guarantees provided by the Company did not contribute towards credit enhancement of the subsidiary companies' borrowings in view of the securities pledged by the subsidiary companies as disclosed in Note 29.
+The financial guarantees have not been recognised since the fair value on initial recognition was not material as the financial guarantees provided by the Company did not contribute towards credit enhancement of the subsidiary companies' borrowings in view of the securities pledged by the subsidiary companies as disclosed in Note 26.

-(v) Foreign currency risk
+(vi) Foreign currency risk

 The Group has exposure to foreign currency risk as a result of its trade transactions.
-The currencies giving rise to this risk are United States (USD).
-Foreign exchange exposures in transactional currencies other than the functional currency of the operating entities are kept to an acceptable level.
+The currencies giving rise to this risk are the United States Dollar (USD) and Sterling Pound (GBP).
+Foreign exchange exposures in transactional currencies other than the functional currency of the operating entities are kept to an acceptable